Babar Ahmad and Others v the United Kingdom

 Keywords: Extradition, non-refoulement, solitary confinement, inhuman and degrading treatment

-The case concerns the pending extradition of six persons from the United Kingdom to the United States where they are alleged to have committed terrorism-related offences.
-If convicted, the applicants risk being imprisoned at the Florence, Colorado “supermax” prison (“ADX Florence”) and subjected to “special administrative measures”, which include prolonged solitary confinement and arbitrary strip-searches which may have harmful mental effects.
-If convicted, the applicants would also face in effect mandatory life sentences.
-The applicants argued that if they are transferred to the U.S. and imprisoned at ADX Florence they would face a real risk of ill-treatment in violation of Article 3 of the European Convention on account of the detention conditions, and of the disproportionately lengthy sentences they may face.
+On 14 December 2010, INTERIGHTS, Reprieve, the American Civil Liberties Union and Yale Law School National Litigation Project jointly submitted a third party intervention to the European Court of Human Rights in the case of Babar Ahmad and others v the United Kingdom.
+The case concerns the pending extradition of four persons from the United Kingdom to the United States where they are alleged to have committed terrorism-related offences.
+If convicted, the applicants would be imprisoned at the Florence, Colorado “supermax” prison (“ADX Florence”) and subjected to “special administrative measures”, which include prolonged solitary confinement and arbitrary strip-searches which may have harmful mental effects.

 For further information on the case please contact Vesi Vandova, Senior Lawyer, Security and Rule of Law at INTERIGHTS.